MBA Resume Guide – From an Admissions Consultant (With Examples & Template)

 3. Highlight Leadership

-Business school is all about leadership, so highlight this as much as possible.
-Whenever possible, spotlight instances where you led groups, teams, and projects.
+One of the most important qualities MBA programs are looking for is leadership, so highlight this actively.
+Promote instances where you led groups, teams, and projects whenever possible.
 Even small things, like organizing a company-wide social event, matter.

 4. Quantify/Specify

-- 1 of 25 students admitted to selective non-degree program for post-undergraduate students
+• 1 of 25 students admitted to the selective non-degree program for post-undergraduate students

 5. Use Strong Action Verbs

-- Spearheaded group of 10 to produce 2015 Super Bowl TV campaign
+• Spearheaded a group of 10 to produce a 2015 Super Bowl TV campaign

 6. Show Growth